Winning a Democratic House Majority in 2026 is NOT a Foregone Conclusion.

 About JFW

-JFW is a joint fundraising agreement providing hard money to House incumbents (in 2025) and challengers (in 2026) who collectively yield the greatest probability of winning a House majority.
+JFW is a joint fundraising agreement providing hard money to the six most vulnerable freshmen Democratic incumbents.
 JFW is not focused on issues or geography—it is focused on winning a Democratic House majority.

 Background

 Heading into the 2024 elections, Democrats needed to gain four seats to earn a majority.
-Democrats across the country thought winning the House was a foregone conclusion.
+Democrats thought winning the House was a foregone conclusion.

 What happened?